nam11/Biology_Invasive_Species/index.md

 ### Introduction

 Native species are plants and animals that evolved naturally as a part of their local ecosystem.
 Non-native species are plants or animals that humans have introduced, accidentally or intentionally, to an environment outside the species' natural ecosystem where the non-native species are able to survive or thrive.
-Invasive species are non-native species whose introduction will likely cause harm to the environment.
+Invasive species are non-native species whose introduction to a different ecosystem causes harm to that environment.
 An example of an invasive species in the Sonoran desert is buffelgrass.

 ## 1. Buffelgrass
 ### 1.1 Buffelgrass: Background

 Buffelgrass is native to deserts in Africa, the Middle East, and Asia.
 The U.S. Soil Conservation Service intentionally introduced buffelgrass to the Southwest deserts in the 1970s and 1980s.
-Buffelgrass was originally brought to the United States with the hope that it would serve as another food source for cows and to manage soil erosion.
+Buffelgrass was originally brought to the United States with the hope that it would serve as another food source for cows and to help manage soil erosion.
 Scientists chose buffelgrass because of its drought tolerance and high seed production.
 The buffelgrass escaped from the enclosures where it was intentionally planted and the buffelgrass spread across the Sonoran desert.

 Buffelgrass is a light green clumping grass with deep purple flowers on the ends of long, skinny stalks.
 The fluffy seeds inside of the flowers are carried by the wind and scatter quickly.
 Buffelgrass ranges from a couple inches in height to three or four feet tall.
 The leaves of buffelgrass are longer and wider than typical native desert plants.
 Buffelgrass leaves are also quite dry and flammable.
 Because it is highly flammable, the National Park Service has categorized buffelgrass as <i>one of the greatest threats to the Sonoran Desert</i>.
 [1]